Move over Vitamin C, Zinc, Elderberry, Oregano & other popular remedies, there’s a new sheriff in town for immune support.

 Many infections come in groups of two or more.
 You do not just have Candida, but you also have EBV activation, or H. pylori overgrowth.
 You might be more vulnerable to the flu.

-Monolaurin pellets are the preferred form of monolaurin supplementation.
+Monolaurin pellets such as those by Inspired Nutrition are the preferred form of monolaurin supplementation.

 Monolaurin is a medium chain fat & shares the metabolism & benefits touted for MCTs & coconut oils.